Updating a previous story, Southern Charm star Thomas Ravenel has been accused of sexual assault by two different women.

 She remembers her fears at the time.

-Police in South Carolina have confirmed that Ravenel is under investigation.
+Police in South Carolina have confirmed that Ravenel is currently under investigation.

 They are apparently looking at him for "first-degree forcible rape."

-Dawn says that, weeks later, Ravenel apologized and "promised it would never happen again."
+Dawn says that, weeks later, Ravenel apologized to her for what happened and "promised it would never happen again."

 She says that eventually she told someone what had happened, which resulted in Ravenel harassing her through alleged "butt-dials."